Mike Vail: New York Mets

 His first season in the Mets' organization, Vail batted .342 with seven home runs and 79 RBIs for the Tidewater Tides to earn the 1975 International League "Player of the Year" award.
 He was called up to the majors in August, and got a pinch hit single off Houston Astros ace J. R. Richard in his first major league at bat.
 On August 22, Vail went 2-for-5 against the San Francisco Giants.
 Three days later, Vail went 4-for-4 with two doubles and an RBI against the San Diego Padres.
 He was intentionally walked in his fifth plate appearance in the ninth inning.
 From there, he proceeded to tie a modern Major League rookie record 23 game hitting streak.
 Over the course of this streak, Vail batted .364 with three home runs and fifteen RBIs.

 The streak ended on September 16, when he was unable to collect a hit in an eighteen inning marathon with the Montreal Expos in which he had seven at bats.
 At the time, it was also the longest hitting streak in Mets' franchise history (both records have since been broken).
-Vail's 23 game hitting streak still stands, as of 2019, as a New York Mets Rookie Record and the ball in that 23rd game is on display in Cooperstown New York.
+Vail's 23 game hitting streak still stands, as of 2019, as a New York Mets Rookie Record, and the ball in that 23rd game is on display in at the Baseball Hall of Fame in Cooperstown, New York.

 Over the remainder of the season, Vail batted .211 with two RBIs and no home runs.
 Still, the Mets anointed Vail their "Player of the Future," and during the off-season, traded star right fielder Rusty Staub to the Detroit Tigers to make room for Vail in their outfield.
 Two months after this deal was completed, and just as Spring training was set to get underway, Vail dislocated his left foot playing basketball.

 Vail did not return to the Mets until mid-June 1976, and saw just limited use through the end of the month.
 He assumed his starting job in right field in July, but batted just .190 with one RBI.
 He began hitting in the beginning of August, but soon fell off, and ended the season with a .217 batting average, nine RBIs and no home runs in nineteen fewer at bats than the previous season.

 Vail got off to a slow start in 1977, batting .200 with three RBIs and no home runs through May 1.
 On May 2, he hit his first home run since September 8, 1975, and put together a 22-game stretch in which he batted .417 with two home runs and eight RBIs, and brought his average to a season high .363.
 He batted over .300 for much of the season, however, off months of August (.159 avg., 2 HR, 5 RBI) and September (.191 avg., 0 HR, 1 RBI) dropped his season average to .262 with a career high eight home runs and 35 RBIs.